-With the rise of mobile internet use and voice search customers, often literally, now have information at their fingertips.
-This means they have much higher expectations than ten or even five years ago.
-They expect:
+With the rise of mobile internet use and voice search, your target audience now has information at their fingertips.
+This means they have much higher expectations than ten, or even five years ago.

 - To be able to easily find information and resources to inform them of the options available.